How to Get Your ISBN

 DISADVANTAGES OF A FREE KDP-ISSUED ISBN:

-The most notable downside is that you are not the publisher of the book; your book's publisher may be listed and registered as "Amazon", "Independently Published" or "Createspace" - all of which are consensually considered to be a bit amateurish to look at.
+The most notable downside is that you are not the publisher of the book; your book's publisher may be listed and registered as "Amazon", "Independently Published" or "Createspace" - which may be considered a little amateurish.
 You cannot assign the name of a publisher or imprint.

 Additionally, unlike privately purchased ISBNs, they are non-transferable between platforms, meaning that if you choose to publish your book on several different platforms, using their free ISBNs, it will be listed as several different titles with the same name and author, but different publishers.